 In any post assemblies that are inserted into pierced ears and other pierced parts of the human body [body piercings] unless the nickel release […] is less than 0.2μg/cm²/week

 In articles intended to come into direct and prolonged contact with the skin such as: earrings, necklaces, bracelets and chains, anklets, finger rings, wristwatch cases, watch straps and tighteners, rivet buttons, rivets, zippers and metal marks, when these are used in garments, if the nickel release rate from the parts of these articles coming into direct and prolonged contact with the skin is greater than 0.5μg/cm²/week”

 Articles cannot be placed on the EU market unless they comply with this requirement, in accordance with the relevant CEN standards on nickel-release testing (e.g. EN 1811; EN 12472; EN 16128).
 Since the introduction of this restriction, the prevalence of nickel allergy in the European population has fallen.
 This suggests that where the legislation is complied with and enforced, it is effective.

 Following a mandate from the European Commission, the European Chemicals Agency (ECHA) has been developing additional guidance on implementing the EU’s restrictions on nickel.
 In 2014, ECHA adopted a guidance interpretation of what constitutes ‘prolonged contact’.
-It is also undertaking additional work to develop a list of articles falling inside and outside of the scope of the restriction.

 THE NICKEL INSTITUTE VIEW